 For oral tablets, the recommended dose is 50 mg 2-3 times a day with a maximum dose of 150 mg per day.
 However:

-• Doctors prescribe extended-release tablets that are taken one time a day.
+- Doctors prescribe extended-release tablets that are taken one to two times a day.

 Besides this, it is important to adhere to the doctor’s advice for diclofenac dosage to avoid any side effects.
 Moreover, never exceed the recommended dose as it will cause serious complications.